 Although email marketing is mainly automated, it is still run by humans and is prone to human error.
 The main idea behind correcting errors in email marketing is response speed, but it’s not the only thing you should be worried about.
+There are some times when you can mess up and then you need to send apology email for sending the wrong email.

 We’ll continue with some examples that should give you an idea of what it is like to correct email marketing mistakes.